 Canada Ends the Drought

 After the bitter disappointment of 1998, Canada entered the 2002 Winter Games with a renewed focus on their ultimate goal – bringing a hockey gold medal back home to Canada for the first time since 1952.
-However, despite another stacked roster which again included multiple future Hall of Famers, the Canadians would struggle to start the tournament – they won just once during the group stage and narrowly defeated Finland in the quarterfinals to earn a berth in the semifinals against Belarus.
-Canada would eventually reach the gold medal game, where they would face off against the upstart Americans.
+However, despite another stacked roster which again included multiple future Hall of Famers, the Canadians struggled to start the tournament – they won just once during the group stage and narrowly defeated Finland in the quarterfinals to earn a berth in the semifinals against Belarus.
+Canada would eventually reach the gold medal game, where they faced off against the upstart Americans.

 Team USA, led by 1980 Miracle on Ice coach Herb Brooks, was not expected to contend in the tournament after a sixth-place finish in Nagano in 1998.
 However, Brooks was able to get the most out of his veteran roster and led them to a surprising first-place finish in Group D. From there, the Americans, led by a solid but aging veteran core of Chris Chelios, Brian Leetch, Phil Housley, and Mike Richter, routed Germany in the quarterfinals before defeating Russia in the semifinals on the 22nd anniversary of the Miracle on Ice to reach the gold medal game.

 The Americans were seen as long shots to defeat Canada and win gold, but, despite the odds, they managed to hold their own during the early parts of the contest.
 Tony Amonte opened the scoring for the Americans just 8:49 into the first period, but Paul Kariya and Jarome Iginla struck for goals of their own later in the period to give Canada the 2-1 lead after 20 minutes.